rwmyers46/rwmyers46.github.io/_posts/2019-06-27-verify-labels-rekognition.md

 ```
 ##### Step 3 - Run Label Verification with Rekognition:

 Unless you would like to modify the Confidence or MaxLabels parameters, the code below with handle the rest.
-The script requires user confirmation before deleting the files, but I have yet to find a file mistakenly on deck for deletion.
+The script requires user confirmation before deleting the files (note: I have yet to find a file mistakenly on deck for deletion).

 In the example below, I also wanted to remove photos containing people.
 With Rekognition, this task was as simple as adding a the `('Person' in test_labels)` clause to the conditional statement.